k8-mb/k8-mb.github.io/synopsis.md

 installed.
 And we paid the added costs anyway, that amounts to € 700.

 They added two steps in the floor-plan at the last minute.
-We expected them to be in concrete, but they realized in wood.
-We tried to contract about the implementation, since there are no specification in the purchase contract.
-We even offer to contribute to the expenses, if concrete would have been more expensive.
+We expected them to be in concrete, but they are realized in wood.
+We tried to negotiate about the implementation, since there are no specification in the purchase contract.
+We even offer to contribute to the expenses.
 They told us that making the step in concrete in nonsense, and every expert would have confirmed their opinion.

 When I asked for the [opinion of _their_ expert][roloff-stairs], he did not says that it would have been impossible.
 He says that it was too late.
 This certifications come after two months of negotiation on the issue.
-Other experts I consulted told me that the certification itself is nonsense, and there is absolutely no problem in making them in concrete.
+Other experts tell me that the certification itself is nonsense, and there is absolutely no problem in making them in concrete.

 The contract specify two distinct outlets for the cooking-plan and the oven.
 They realized only one.
 When I asked, they did not know what